-SASOs providing specialized commercial flying services such non-stop sightseeing tours, aerial photography or surveying, power line or pipeline patrol, firefighting or fire patrol, air ambulance, airborne mineral exploration, banner towing, and other air transportation operations specifically excluded from FAR Part 135 shall:
+SASOs providing specialized commercial flying services such as non-stop sightseeing tours, aerial photography or surveying, power line or pipeline patrol, firefighting or fire patrol, air ambulance, airborne mineral exploration, banner towing, and other air transportation operations specifically excluded from FAR Part 135 shall:

-- (1) Make available at least one (1) person who holds a current FAA appropriate pilot certificate and medical certificate with ratings appropriate for the operator's aircraft. - (2) Have established business hours recorded with the ODA. - (3) Own or lease at least one (1) airworthy aircraft. - (4) Ensure that pilots and aircraft are in compliance with ODA registration laws. - (5) Keep copies of Material Safety Data Sheets (MSDS)
+- (1) Provide at least one (1) person who holds a current FAA appropriate pilot certificate and medical certificate with ratings appropriate for the operator's aircraft. - (2) Have established business hours recorded with the ODA. - (3) Own or lease at least one (1) airworthy aircraft. - (4) Ensure pilots and aircraft are in compliance with ODA registration laws.